-There are two group battles, lasting up to three minutes, with four Robots in each battle.
+There are two group battles, lasting up to three minutes, with three robots in each battle.
 The two winners progress straight to the Semi-Finals, with the four losing teams getting a second chance to qualify through Robot Redemption.

 How do you win Robot Wars?